9th April 2019

 A dental crown is a form of restorative dentistry that crosses over into the cosmetic.
 Dental crowns are also known as ‘caps’ and are porcelain or composite covers that are fit over the chipped or damaged tooth.
 Again, depending on the extent of the damage, these may not be necessary.
 They are fixed in place and are a more reliable than veneers in restoring function as well as form to your mouth.

-If you’re suffering with a sensitive or embarrassing chipped tooth in London, get in touch with the dentists at Crescent Lodge Dental Practice.
+If you’re suffering with a sensitive or embarrassing cracked tooth in London, get in touch with the dentists at Crescent Lodge Dental Practice.
 We will gladly help restore your smile to its former glory.
 Get in touch on 020 7622 5333 to book your initial consultation today.